abin24/Surface-Inspection-defect-detection-dataset/README.md

 # Magnetic tile dataset #
 ----
 Magnetic tile dataset by ourselves.
-Can be downloaded from [https://github.com/abin24/Magnetic-tile-defect-datasets.](https://github.com/abin24/Magnetic-tile-defect-datasets.)
+Can be downloaded from [https://github.com/abin24/Magnetic-tile-defect-datasets.](https://github.com/abin24/Magnetic-tile-defect-datasets.)  which was used in our paper "Surface defect saliency of magnetic tile", the paper can be reach by [here](https://link.springer.com/article/10.1007/s00371-018-1588-5) or [here](https://ieeexplore.ieee.org/document/8560423)

 ![](MT.png)